Britain's Brexit subsidies for carmakers could top wage bills

 The UK Office for National Statistics and the Society of Motor Manufacturers and Traders industry group do not compile figures for the value of car exports to the European Union.

-But a Reuters estimate based on corporate filings and company statements suggests they totaled over 10 billion pounds in 2015 - around 40 percent of UK carmakers' exports.
+But a Reuters estimate based on corporate filings and company statements suggests they totalled over 10 billion pounds in 2015 - around 40 percent of UK carmakers' exports.

 This would mean carmakers in Britain could face additional tariffs of over 1 billion pounds a year after Brexit, if the government does not secure a free-trade deal for the industry.